SalarMahani/worldwise/README.md

 It lets users mark cities they’ve visited, store notes, and visualize locations on a map — all in a clean and modern interface.

 Live Demo: 👉 [https://worldwise-kappa-henna.vercel.app/](https://worldwise-kappa-henna.vercel.app/)
+This project uses a local JSON Server to simulate a backend (data/cities.json).
+Because Vercel does not support long-running servers, the live demo only allows viewing locations on the map.

+If you want to add or save new locations, you can Run the project locally or Download the Image & run the container.
 ---

 ## 🚀 Features